Former German nobility in the Nazi Party: Duchy of Brunswick

-Ernest Augustus, Crown Prince of Hanover, as well as 3rd Duke of Cumberland and Teviotdale, was the only son of George V of Hanover and Marie of Saxe-Altenburg.
+Prince Ernest Augustus, Crown Prince of Hanover, who was also 3rd Duke of Cumberland and Teviotdale, was the only son of George V of Hanover and Marie of Saxe-Altenburg.
 Although he was the senior male-line great-grandson of George III, he was deprived of his British peerages and honours for having sided with Germany in World War I. Ernest Augustus was the last Hanoverian prince to hold a British royal title.
-His successor Ernst Augustus, Duke of Brunswick, and Prince of Hanover, Prince of Great Britain and Ireland, was Ernest Augustus's youngest child, with Princess Thyra.
+His successor Ernst Augustus, Duke of Brunswick and Prince of Hanover, Prince of Great Britain and Ireland, was Ernest Augustus's youngest child, with Princess Thyra.
 When Ernest's older brother Prince George died, the German Emperor sent a message of condolence to the Duke.
 In response, the Duke sent Ernest, his only surviving son, to thank the Emperor.
-In Berlin, Ernest met Emperor William II's only daughter, Princess Victoria Louise of Prussia, and they married in 1913.
+In Berlin, Ernest met Emperor Wilhelm II's only daughter, Princess Victoria Louise of Prussia, and they married in 1913.
 The wedding was the last great gathering of European sovereigns: the German Emperor and Empress, the Duke and Duchess of Cumberland, George V and Queen Mary of the UK, and Tsar Nicholas II attended.
-His father's British dukedom was suspended under the Titles Deprivation Act 1917, and, on 8 November 1918, was forced to abdicate, along with the other Kaiserreich nobility.
+His father's British dukedom was suspended under the Titles Deprivation Act 1917, and, on 8 November 1918, he was forced to abdicate, along with the other German nobility.
 In 1947, his daughter Frederica became Queen of the Hellenes when her husband Prince Paul of Greece and Denmark succeeded as King.
 He died in 1953.